 Belén decided to take time away from college to work on "Closer" and focus 100% on music.
 Throughout the span of two years, she studied everything from jazz piano to songwriting and classical composition, all while writing and recording for the album.
 "Closer," however, was never released.
 Being a brand new artist thrown into a large-scale production proved to be a difficult task, and with many unanswered questions still looming in her head not just about her musical aspirations, but about life, Belén decided to hit 'pause' on the almost-finished album and return to BU.

-After diving back into her studies, reporting for the Daily Free Press and writing for BU's music publication, "The Buzz," Belén graduated with a Journalism degree in 2013.
+After diving back into her studies, reporting for the Daily Free Press and writing for BU's music magazine, The Buzz, Belén graduated with a Journalism degree in 2013.
 She stayed in Boston, working different corporate jobs to make ends meet while garnering a wide range of marketing, writing and business skills.
 But music was always there.
-And in 2016, it finally came back to the forefront.
-This time, for good.

 Since then, Belén has been on the fast track to becoming a prominent mainstay in Boston's local music scene and beyond, playing everywhere from the legendary Beehive and its sister restaurant, The Beat Brasserie, to local favorites TOAD, Scoozi Boston, Tres Gatos, and other venues all over Boston.
 Her music has grown to include a wide array of Latin American and Spanish influences alongside the 90s and 2000s American pop music she grew up with in Texas.
 She is currently working on her next EP with renowned Latin producer DJ Afro in New York City, which will include both English and Spanish songs that paint a vivid picture of her unique journey over the past 10 years.

 • • •